mattkohl82/team-profile-generator/README.md

 `npm install jest --save-dev`
 ```
 ## Usage
 ### A Project manager will be able to use this application to create a quick and easy place to store all the Team Members information.
-Everything from name, ID, and will be for all memebers with various others for specific job titled members.
+Everything from name, ID, and Email will be for all memebers with various others for specific job titled members.

 ## Tests
 ```